nypublicradio/audiogram/SERVER.md

 `worker` - if this is truthy, then new submissions will be added to a queue instead of rendered immediately.

 `maxUploadSize` - this prevents people from uploading giant files.
-The default is `25000000` bytes.
+For example, a value of `25000000` will limit file uploads to roughly 25 MB.

 ### Full examples